memsql/singlestore-spark-connector/demo/README.md

-## memsql-spark-connector demo
+## singlestore-spark-connector demo

-This is Dockerfile which uses the upstream [Zeppelin Image](https://hub.docker.com/r/apache/zeppelin/) as it's base and has two notebooks with examples of memsql-spark-connector.
+This is Dockerfile which uses the upstream [Zeppelin Image](https://hub.docker.com/r/apache/zeppelin/) as it's base and has two notebooks with examples of singlestore-spark-connector.

 To run this docker with [MemSQL CIAB](https://hub.docker.com/r/memsql/cluster-in-a-box) follow the instructions